auth0/docs/articles/connections/social/dwolla.md

 connection: Dwolla
 image: /media/connections/dwolla.png
 seo_alias: dwolla
-description: How to obtain a Client Id and Client Secret for Dwolla.
+description: Learn how to add login functionality to your app with Dwolla.
+You will need to obtain a Client Id and Client Secret for Dwolla.
 toc: true
 index: 9
 topics: